addulac/phd/source/13_models.md

 ### Hierarchical Dirichlet Process

-The Hierarchical Dirichlet Process (HDP) is a two-stage DP process [@HDP].
+The Hierarchical Dirichlet Process (HDP) is a two-stage DP process [@teh2006hierarchical].
 It allows sharing the same mixture components^[The term component is used in a general case here but depending on the context, the component may be called differently.
 For instance the term of latent topic is common for text analysis and block, class or communities for network modeling.] across the data, which is not possible with a unique DP (i.e. all tables have a different dish in the CRP metaphor.).
 By overcoming this limitation, the HDP constitutes a flexible prior to build hierarchical models able to capture complex semantic patterns in the data.
 In his canonical form, the HDP assumes that the observed data are composed of $J$ instances, and each instance is composed of $N$ data point occurrences.
 For example, in the context of network analysis, the instances would be the nodes and data occurrences the edges.
 In the context of text analysis (topic modeling), the instances typically represent documents and the data point occurrences the words.
 In the following, we go through the original HDP model proposed which was used for topic modeling.
 Notice that the adaption of the HDP for relational models need a slight modification that will be further examined in chapter \ref{sec:mmsb_prop}.
 The generative process of the HDP is as follows:
 \begin{align*} \label{eq_chap3:hdp}
  G_0 \mid \alpha_0, H &\sim \DP(\gamma, H) \\